FilipiMachado/FilipiMachado/README.md

-## I'm Filipi - I'm a frontend developer with more than 2+ years of experience on the front-end and 1+ year of experience on the back-end.
+## I'm Filipi - I'm a front-end developer with more than 2+ years of experience on the front end and 1+ year of experience on the back end.
 Always trying new things and developing new ideas/projects.
 <div align="center">
   <a href="https://github.com/FilipiMachado">
   <img height="180em" src="https://github-readme-stats.vercel.app/api?username=FilipiMachado&show_icons=true&theme=dracula&include_all_commits=true&count_private=true"/>